 What about the states that didn’t request the exemption?

 States that have not requested an exemption needed to implement EVV before January 1st, 2020.
-On the other hand, some states’ requests are still pending approval from CMS.
 However, every home care agency delivering personal care services must choose appropriate EVV software to be compliant before the deadline.

 States are trying hard to ensure they are compliant to avoid FMAP reductions in Medicaid.